knela96/Police-Station-Simulator/README.md

 # Mechanics:
+"UI graphics not final"
 As the police captain your job is to assign different workers to different tasks and try to make the city as safe as possible.

 # Different npc's roles:

 - Citizen: Brings crime notifications to the police station
 - Police: Works outside the police station and brings criminals to the containment cell.
 - Police(Guard): Patrols the police station to ensure security
-	- Detective: It investigates the crimes brought by the citizens and sends the police.
 - Criminal: Tries to scape the containment cell.

 # Different Police station Rooms: